jam-esss/jam-esss/README.md

 ## 🌱 Currently Learning

 - HTML, CSS, JavaScript, Python, and hopefully a little C++.
-- 🇯🇵
+- 🇳🇱
-- I'm also looking to get CompTIA and Microsoft certifications!
+- I would also like to get some CompTIA and Microsoft certifications.

 ## ⚡ Current / Future Projects

-- I am currently focused on completing my University coding assignments and my personal profile website.
+- I am currently focused on completing my University assignments.
-- Along with that, I am doing small Python projects for my own personal tasks.
+- Also some small side projects, such as my CV website (which I will probably update 1000 more times).

 ## ✉️ How to Reach Me